-In March, 2014, Johnny Cox released his debut album, Thin Blue Line featuring eleven high-energy original tracks that represent the palette of his musical personality.
-Thin Blue Line has garnered Johnny much attention in the Blues community throughout Canada and internationally.
-With an exciting new album in production, Johnny is poised to become a well-known and potent fixture in the Blues scene.
-Along with his electrifying band, The Magnetic Line, Johnny plans to bring his powerful live performance to other countries around the world –especially Scotland.
+In March of 2014, Johnny Cox released his debut album Thin Blue Line, featuring eleven high-energy original tracks that represent the palette of his musical personality.
+Thin Blue Line has garnered Johnny much attention in the blues community throughout Canada and internationally.
+With an exciting new album in production, Johnny is poised to become a well-known and potent fixture in the blues scene.
+Along with his electrifying band, The Magnetic Line, Johnny plans to bring his powerful live performance to other countries around the world — especially Scotland.

 Born in Toronto in 1970, Johnny’s parents moved the family to Scotland when Johnny was only four.
 His parents purchased and renovated a grain mill turning it into the Old Mill Hotel, an iconic landmark in Motherwell, a steel town on the outskirts of Glasgow.
 The Old Mill became their new home.
 Johnny’s family owned and operated the Hotel until 1986 at which time they decided to move back to Canada.
 Johnny was sixteen.